Print

 Instructions

-3. Weigh this in grams- careful not to include the bowl weight.
-Multiply this by .02.
+3. Weigh the cabbage in grams- careful not to include the bowl weight.
+Multiply the cabbage amount by .02.
 This is the amount of salt in grams you will need ( see notes).
+Zero out the scale again, with the filled bowl, and add the calculated salt.

-5. Place cabbage beet mixture and all the juices in a CLEAN mason jars and pack it down with a muddler, or the end of a 2wooden spoon, leaving 2-3 inches at the top.
+5. Place cabbage beet mixture and all the juices in a CLEAN mason jars and pack it down with a muddler, or the end of a wooden spoon, leaving 2-3 inches at the top.
+Place a couple of cabbage leaves over the kraut to help keep it submerged under the liquid along with a fermentation weight

-6. If there is not enough liquid to cover, mix one teaspoon sea salt with 1 cup of filtered water, and add just enough of this brine so cabbage -beet mixture is submerged- leaving at least 2-inches space at the top of jar.
-Top with a whole cabbage leaf ( or fermentation weight) and press it down once more.
-Cover with loosely with a lid and place on a pan ( to catch any liquid).
+6. If there is not enough liquid to cover, mix one teaspoon sea salt with 1 cup of filtered water, and add just enough of this brine so cabbage-beet mixture is submerged- leaving at least 2-inches space at the top of jar.
+If any seeds or particles float to the top, remove them with a slotted spoon.
+Anything that is not completely submerged can mold.
+Cover loosely with a lid and place on a pan ( to catch any liquid).

 8. After 3-4 days, check for activity.
 When you tap the jar, tiny bubbles should rise to the top, indicating it’s fermenting.
 Once fermented to the desired amount, add the caraway seeds and place it in the fridge.
 The longer it ferments the sourer it will taste.